 The Angel Gabriel descends in divine glory and declares the message from God the Father.
 After pondering deep in her heart the words and their meaning, Mary gives her consent.

-At that very moment she is filled with the luminous light of grace as she vows to fulfill the will of the Father and to deliver His only Son incarnate as Jesus Christ into the world according to His divine plan for our salvation.
+At that very moment she is filled with the luminous light of grace.
+She vows to fulfill the will of the Father and to deliver His only Son incarnate as Jesus Christ into the world according to His divine plan for our salvation.

 El ángel Gabriel desciende en gloria divina y declara el mensaje de Dios Padre.
 Después de reflexionar profundamente en su corazón, las palabras y su significado, Mary da su consentimiento.
 En ese mismo momento, ella se llena de la luz luminosa de la gracia cuando promete cumplir la voluntad del Padre y entregar a Su único Hijo encarnado como Jesucristo en el mundo de acuerdo con Su plan divino para nuestra salvación.
 La pintura original mide 3 x 5 pies, acrílico sobre lienzo.
 Pinté este lienzo para el Santuario Nacional de Inglaterra en Walsingham (haga clic en el enlace para leer más).
 Es mi interpretación de una visión que la Beata Anne Catherine Emmerich (Monja Agustina) tuvo en 1821.
 Está en el Centro de Acogida de EWTN para peregrinos en Walshingham, Reino Unido.